 A database contains an online collection of articles (and article citations) that have been published in magazines, journals, and newspapers.
 Search for articles in a database using keywords (topic words).

-The page that opens up is the library services' Quick Search page.
-Go to the tabs at the top of the page and click on the "All Databases A-Z" tab.
+The page that opens up is the library services' A-Z Database page.
 You may use any of the databases listed on this page to search for articles.
 (Each database has different types of articles.
 Chose the database that contains the kind of articles needed for an assignment or research topic - the databases are also grouped by subject which you can select at the top of the page).

-Chose the 1st database link found on the list Academic Search Premier via EBSCO."
-EBSCO is a popular database used for finding magazine, journal, and newspaper articles.
+Chose the database link found on the list called Academic Search Premier.
+This is a popular database used for finding magazine, journal, and newspaper articles.

 The page that loads on your browser is the EBSCO Search Page.